stolostron/multicluster-global-hub/doc/README.md

 - Deploy regional hub clusters
 - List the managed clusters that are managed by all of the regional hub clusters
-- Manage the policies and applications in all of the regional hub clusters

 The multicluster global hub is useful when a single hub cluster cannot manage the large number of clusters in a high-scale environment.
 The multicluster global hub designates multiple managed clusters as multiple regional hub clusters.
 The global hub cluster manages the regional hub clusters.